 Dont worry, you dont need to cover all of these aspects, a 1500 word essay certainly can only scratch the surface.
 At some point you should, however, define what illusions are and what they have in common.
 You also should describe in which ways illusions can differ from each other and what links them together.
 At the end, you could present some of your thoughts to evaluate how illusions help psychologists to understand human behaviour and the mind.

 Have fun, but don't get lost on the internet!

-The basic framework fro this essay is covered in the lecture on the 28th of October, and can be found on the webpage for lectures 1 - 4 (many visual illusions demonstrated in 3 & 4) (access from http://www.pc.rhul.ac.uk/staff/J.Zanker/PS1061/PS1061.htm).
-Starting from the lecture material, the best way forward, if you want to drill deeper into the material, is to read the chapters on hearing in the main textbook (Zanker 2010) and/or start browsing Goldstein (2007), to collect information and ideas that can be relevant for your essay.
+The basic framework for this essay is covered in the lecture on the 12th of February, and can be found on the webpage for lectures 1 - 4 (many visual illusions were demonstrated in 3 & 4) (access from MOODLE).
+Starting from the lecture material, the best way forward, if you want to drill deeper into the material, is to read the chapters 3 to 6 on vision in the main textbook (Zanker 2010) and/or start browsing Goldstein (2007), to collect information and ideas that can be relevant for your essay.
 Then you can move on to other sources, some of which ar listed below, to gain deeper understanding of some illusions, or expand your overview about the variety of such phenomena.
-When you search the internet for additional material, make sure that you always end up with reliable sources (i.e. material published in academic journals that you can include as references).
+When you search the internet for additional material, make sure that you always end up with reliable sources (i.e. material published in academic jpurnals or books).